stanfordaniya/virtual-library-proj/README.md

    npm install

 ## Usage
-My portfolio is designed to be simple and user-friendly.
+My portfolio is designed to be simple and user-friendly for those looking to find books.

 ## Screenshots
 ### Example One: